FrancisArgnR/OpenLDAP/README.md

 ### ObjectClass
 Object classes are containers of attributes.
 They specify attribute groupings that describe particular entities (for example, 'person' is an Object Class).
 Each entry has a structural object class, which indicates which object type an entry represents, and you can also have further auxiliary object classes if additional attributes or characteristics are required for that entry.

-Then to create an entry that describes a person, you have to include the objectClass person:
+Then to create an entry that describes a person, you have to include the objectClass person: <br>
-  dn: . . .
+  dn: . . .<br>
-  objectClass: person
+  objectClass: person <br> <br>

-This allows you to set all the attributes concerning the person within the entry:
+This allows you to set all the attributes concerning the person within the entry: <br>
-  cn: common name
+  cn: common name <br>
-  sn: last name
+  sn: last name <br>
-  userPassword: password for the user
+  userPassword: password for the user <br>
-  …
+  … <br>